BZIvanov/Learning-Knex-with-Objection/README.md

 - data validation with objection jsonSchema
 - easier usage of knex commands as package.json commands
 - example how to alter table by adding more columns to a table

+### demo-c

+- example using 'through' when we work with 3rd table holding the foreign keys between other 2 tables